Freedom of religion in the Maldives: Legal and policy framework

-"Foreigners were not allowed to import any items deemed "contrary to Islam," including alcohol, pork products, or idols for worship.
-Alcoholic beverages were available to tourists on resort islands, but it remains against the law to offer alcohol to a local citizen."
+Foreigners were not allowed to import any items deemed "contrary to Islam," including alcohol, pork products, or idols for worship.
+Alcoholic beverages were available to tourists on resort islands, but it remains against the law to offer alcohol to a local citizen.

-"Mosques were not required to register with the Government.
-The Government maintained and funded most mosques" and Muslim holidays are generally national holidays.

-"The primary responsibility of imams was to present Friday sermons.
-They used a set of government-approved sermons on a variety of topics and were not legally empowered to write sermons independently.
-No one, not even an imam, may publicly discuss Islam unless invited to do so by the Government.
-According to government officials, this rule was in place to maintain a moderate Islamic environment rather than a fundamentalist one."

-"Men who wish to act as imams must sit for public exams and present their scores and credentials to the Supreme Council for Islamic Affairs, chaired by the Chief Justice.
-The Supreme Council is empowered to certify imams.
-However, if the Supreme Council denies certification, the petitioner can appeal to the Board of Education."

-"Islamic instruction was a mandatory part of the school curriculum, and the Government funded the salaries of instructors of Islam.
-While Islamic instruction was only one component of the curriculum used in the majority of schools, there was one school which used Arabic as its medium of instruction and focused primarily on Islam.
-Many people who sought further religious education obtained it in Saudi Arabia, Pakistan, or other Islamic countries.
-Schools offered religious education for women; however, there were no female imams."
+Men who wish to act as imams must sit for public exams.
+Certified imams must use government-approved sermons in Friday services.

+Islam is a compulsory subject for all primary and secondary school students.

 Religious conversions and persecution of individuals

-In 2007, according to the U.S. State Department, "There were no reports of forced religious conversion, including of minor U.S. citizens who had been abducted or illegally removed from the United States, or of the refusal to allow such citizens to be returned to the United States."

 In 2010, Ismail Mohamed Didi, a Maldivian atheist who was being investigated for his "lack of belief" and had sought asylum in Britain, allegedly committed suicide.

 On 29 May 2010, Mohamed Nazim, a student of philosophy from a devout Muslim family, was at a public meeting in the Maldives discussing the subject of religion.
 He declared at the meeting that his own comparative studies on philosophy had meant he could not accept Islam, and declared himself to be an atheist.
 He was immediately arrested, under the pretext of saving him from being attacked for his beliefs by others at the meeting.
 After three days of intense counseling, he publicly converted back to Islam.
 Even so, the Maldivian Police submitted his case to their public prosecutors office as of 29 August 2010.

 Death penalty for apostasy from Islam (along with certain other offenses) was incorporated into Maldivian law on 27 April 2014 for any person aged above 7 years.